cube-js/cube/docs/content/Examples-Tutorials-Recipes/Recipes.md

 category: Examples & Tutorials
 ---

-These recipes will show you the best practices of using Cube.js.
+These recipes will show you the best practices of using Cube.

 ### <--{"id" : "Recipes"}--> Analytics